tresabhi/isu/aere-351/homeworks/8/index.md

 ## 3.

 This problem throws the assumption of Earth being in a perfectly circular orbit out the window.
 This calls for a higher level or precision.
 To address this, I will derive and list all the equations I will need to solve this problem and implement it in Python.
-These values were kindly provided by the problem:
+These values were kindly provided by the problem (1 = Earth orbit, 2 = hyperbolic escape orbit, 3 = target orbit around sun):

+$$
+h_1 = 200km
+$$

+$$
+r_{p3} = 120 * 10^6km
+$$

+Additionally provided:

 $$
 \mu_{sun} = 132.7*10^9km^3/s^2